 Standard 3: Students will analyze, interpret, and evaluate increasingly complex literary and informational texts that include a wide range of historical, cultural, ethnic, and global perspectives from a variety of genres.

-ADD: 4.3.R.1: Students will determine the author's purpose (i.e., entertain, This sentence is a DOK 3 because thinform, persuade) by identifying key details.
+4.3.R.1: Students will determine the author's purpose (i.e., entertain, inform, persuade) by identifying key details.